bcionescu/Howly/readme.md

 - [x] Replace both bold and italic at the same time: `***boldanditalic***` `___boldanditalic___`.
 - [x] Embed YouTube links if found by themselves on a line.
 - [x] Ensure that the link turns into an embed only when it is not preceded or followed by anything else.
-- [x] Handle both youtube.com and youtu.be type links.
+- [x] Handle both youtube.com and youtu.be type links when embedding.
 - [x] Replace headings.
 - [x] Allow for images
 - [ ] Automatically add paragraphs.